Valakor/CS102-Coursework/PA1 - Social Network/README.md

 ./sn test.gml commands.txt output.gml
 ```

-For a detailed description fo the components of this programming assignment, refer to the [Design Document](DesignDocument.md).
+For a detailed description of the components of this programming assignment, refer to the [Design Document](DesignDocument.md).